statbiophys/SONIA/README.md

 |  -d DELIMITER, --delimiter=DELIMITER            | declare infile delimiter.
 Default is tab for .tsv input files, comma for .csv files, and any whitespace for all others.
 Choices: 'tab', 'space', ',', ';', ':' |
 |  --delimiter_out=DELIMITER_OUT                  | declare outfile delimiter.
 Default is tab for .tsv output files, comma for .csv files, and the infile delimiter for all others.
 Choices: 'tab', 'space', ',', ';', ':' |

-for command specifc options use the --help flag.
+for command specific options use the --help flag.

 ## Using the SONIA modules in a Python script (advanced users)